Skip to Content

 Start your search by creating a list of what you want to get out of the organization.

-Get more support for your editing career on our Resources page.
+Get more support for your editing career in our Editor’s Resource Library.

 Do you need training?
 If so, what topics do you need and what style of training suits you best (webinar, conference session, books, online courses)?
 Members usually get discounts on training done by the organization and some training is even free.
 Review the organization’s training and pricing.